 Indiana University’s Annual Notification

-of Student Rights under FERPA
+of Student Rights under FERPA link

 The Family Educational Rights and Privacy Act (FERPA) affords students certain rights with respect to their education records.
 These rights include: